-Article 6.8.
-Audit
+Article 6.8 Audit

-- 1. For the purposes of attaining and maintaining confidence in the exporting Party's regulatory control programme, and to comply with the sanitary and phytosanitary import conditions and related control measures of the importing Party, the importing Party shall have the right to carry out an audit of all or part of the regulatory control programme of the exporting Party's competent authority.
-(1) - (1) For greater certainty, for the purposes of this Chapter, an audit may include desk assessment and virtual, remote, or physical audits. - 2.
-Each Party shall assist the other to carry out audit procedures. - 3.
-Prior to the commencement of an audit, the competent authorities of the Parties shall discuss the rationale for the audit and shall endeavour to agree on the objectives and scope of the audit, the criteria or requirements against which the exporting Party will be assessed, and any other relevant matters.
+1. For the purposes of attaining and maintaining confidence in the exporting Party's regulatory control programme, and to comply with the sanitary and phytosanitary import conditions and related control measures of the importing Party, the importing Party shall have the right to carry out an audit of all or part of the regulatory control programme of the exporting Party's competent authority.1

-- 4. The Parties shall carry out those audits in accordance with the provisions of the SPS Agreement, taking into account the relevant guidance of the WTO SPS Committee and the relevant international standards, guidelines, and recommendations. - 5.
+- 2. Each Party shall assist the other to carry out audit procedures. - 3.
+Prior to the commencement of an audit, the competent authorities of the Parties shall discuss the rationale for the audit and shall endeavour to agree on the objectives and scope of the audit, the criteria or requirements against which the exporting Party will be assessed, and any other relevant matters. - 4.
+The Parties shall carry out those audits in accordance with the provisions of the SPS Agreement, taking into account the relevant guidance of the WTO SPS Committee and the relevant international standards, guidelines, and recommendations. - 5.
 Each Party shall endeavour to limit the frequency and number of audit visits.
 Only in justified circumstances shall the importing Party carry out a subsequent audit related to the same product, and in those circumstances, the importing Party shall provide the exporting Party with an explanation as to the reason for the audit. - 6.
 The importing Party may appoint a governmental body, in accordance with the relevant international standards, guidelines, and recommendations, to carry out all or part of an audit on its behalf. - 7.
 The importing Party shall provide the exporting Party with the opportunity to comment in writing on the findings of an audit.
 The importing Party shall take these comments into account before reaching its conclusions and taking any action thereon.
 The importing Party shall, within a reasonable period of time, provide the exporting Party with a written report setting out its conclusions. - 8.
 Measures taken by the importing Party as a consequence of its audit shall be proportionate to the risk identified and supported by objective evidence, taking into account the importing Party's knowledge of, relevant experience with, and confidence in the exporting Party, and shall not be more trade restrictive than necessary to achieve the importing Party's appropriate level of protection.
 Nothing in this paragraph prevents a Party from taking an emergency measure consistent with Article 6.11 (Emergency Measures). - 9.
-The costs for an audit shall be borne by the importing Party unless the Parties agree otherwise. - 10.
-The Parties shall: - (a) each ensure, in accordance with its respective laws and regulations, that procedures are in place to prevent the disclosure of confidential information that is acquired during the audit process; and - (b) jointly determine how and to whom a report is made available.
+The costs for an audit shall be borne by the importing Party unless the Parties agree otherwise.

+10. The Parties shall:

+(a) each ensure, in accordance with its respective laws and regulations, that procedures are in place to prevent the disclosure of confidential information that is acquired during the audit process; and